-The recording area of a tape track consists of 429 segments, minimum for a 300 foot tape, separated from each other by 0.226 inches $(5.740 \text{ mm}) \pm 9.3\%$ of erased tape.
+The recording area of a tape track consists of sequential segments separated from each other by 0.680 in (17.28 mm) $\pm$ 9.3% of erased tape.
 Each segment contains 29 data sectors and 3 ECC sectors for a total of 32 sectors.
-Each tape track contains 13,504 sectors, minimum for a 300 foot tape.
 All tape tracks are formatted to the same number of segments and sectors for a given tape.